carbon-language/carbon-lang/docs/design/generics/goals.md

 Similarly, types which only support subclassing for test stubs and mocks, as in ["dependency injection"](https://en.wikipedia.org/wiki/Dependency_injection), should be able to easily migrate to generics.
+This extends outside the realm of testing, allowing general configuration of how dependencies can be satisfied.
+For example, generics might be used to configure how a library writes logs.

-This would allow you to avoid the runtime overhead of virtual functions, using
-[static dispatch](#dispatch-control) without the
+This would allow you to avoid the runtime overhead of virtual functions, using [static dispatch](#dispatch-control) without the
 [poor build experience of templates](#better-compiler-experience).